 Defying the elements and oblivion, its walls still stand tall, as if reaching for the skies.
 They say these walls were built by master-builders from Tryavna.
 And if you look very carefully, you will see the tiny shells and pebbles stuck to them.

-There are several stone crosses scattered around the remains of the church – the one-time village cemetery.
-This is where there once was a plaque, facing the dam, commemorating the dead village with the inscribed words: Zapalnya village, populated in the 14th century, depopulated in 1962.
+There are several stone crosses scattered around the remains of the church.
+The one-time village cemetery.
+This is where there once was a plaque, facing the dam, commemorating the dead village with the inscribed words. ” Zapalnya village, populated in the 14th century, depopulated in 1962 “.
 But as is to be expected, this fragment of the past has been erased too – the plaque is no longer there.
-Today, few remember the village lying at the bottom of the dam and its inhabitants, each one with his or her own destiny, hopes and disappointments.

-Otherwise Zhrebchevo is a haven for wild camping and for photographers and painters who come here often in search of the best light for their works.
+Otherwise Zhrebchevo is a haven for wild camping.
+As well as for photographers and painters who come here often in search of the best light for their works.

 “Can I take a picture of your flock?”, I ask a shepherd taking his sheep to graze, oblivious of the gathering storm.

 “What are you doing here, in the middle of nowhere?” the man answers.